 The calibrator normally changes to the appropriate measurement range automatically.
 The lower right side of the display shows either "Range" or "Auto Range" depending on the range status.
 Auto Range switch points are shown in the specifications at the end of this manual.
-When you press the RAMGE key, the range is locked.
+When you press the Range softkey, the range is locked.
 Press it again to cycle to and lock on the next higher range.
-Press it and hold it for two seconds to revert to Auto Range.
+Auto Range is reactivated when you select another measurement function.

-If the range is locked, overrange inputs produce a display of ----.
+If the range is locked, overrange inputs produce a display of - - - - -.
 In Auto Range, out of range inputs produce a display of !!!!!!.